rvramesh/rvramesh/README.md

 # Ramesh Vijayaraghavan 👋

-👨‍💻 I am Passionate about technology & software development!
+👨‍💻 I am passionate about technology and software development!

-🚀 My GitHub profile reflects my expertise in programming languages, frameworks, & tools, with a focus on open-source contributions & personal projects.
+🚀 My GitHub profile reflects my expertise in programming languages, frameworks, and tools, with a focus on open-source contributions and personal projects.

-💻 Building innovative applications & impacting software solutions drive my commitment to lifelong learning.
+💻 Building innovative applications and contributing to impactful software solutions motivate me to engage in lifelong learning.

-🌟 Check out below links for a glimpse into my open source journey!
+🌟 Check out the links below for a glimpse into my open-source journey!

 ## 🌐My Open source contributions